What is Butt Wink? – How to Squat Correctly with No Back Pain

 Position yourself under an unloaded squat bar.
 Set the bar high on your shoulders and reach back to grab hold of the bar.
 Now, one side at a time, rotate your shoulders up.
 It will bring your elbow up to about the level of your ears.
 This move is a perfect one to eliminating butt wink.
 Do 10 reps on each side.

 Loading Bar Stretch

-Most people have been taught to arch back by extending the spine when they descend into the squat.
+Most people have been taught to arch back by extending the spine when they descend into the butt wink squat.
 Rather than sitting back into the squat, they push back, leading to a posterior pelvic tilt.

 To correct this issue, you need to retrain yourself to push back with the hips, rather than the spine.
-Use an empty olympic bar to practice the move, and as you descend, open up the hips to go down and back, while keeping the spine neutral.
+Use an empty Olympic bar to practice the move, and as you descend, open up the hips to go down and back, while keeping the spine neutral.

 Sit on a bench with one leg stretched out in front of you.
 Now place your hands on your hips and get into anterior pelvic tilt position.
 Do this by extending your pelvis forward.
-This will allow you to feel the stretch in your hamstrings without having to bend forward.
+It will allow you to feel the stretch in your hamstrings without having to bend forward.
 Hold this position for thirty seconds, and then repeat on the other side.

 Once you have it at that level, you need to decide whether you are going to be doing a high bar or a low bar squat.
 The difference comes down to where the bar is going to be sitting across your shoulders.